Fabora resources

 What a prohibition notice actually means

-The wording sounds legal, but the practical meaning is straightforward: stop the activity because the risk is serious enough now.
+The wording sounds legalistic, but the meaning on the ground is simple: stop, because the risk is serious enough right now.

 The legal basis

-Under section 22 of the Health and Safety at Work etc. Act 1974, an inspector can serve a prohibition notice where, in their opinion, an activity involves or will involve a risk of serious personal injury.
+It comes from section 22 of the Health and Safety at Work etc. Act 1974.
+An inspector can serve one where, in their opinion, an activity involves — or is about to involve — a risk of serious personal injury.

-HSE's own leaflet explains it as an order to stop doing something until it has been made safe to continue.
-In practical terms, the named activity cannot just carry on because the team is busy or the programme is tight.
+HSE's own leaflet puts it plainly: an order to stop doing something until it's been made safe to continue.
+The activity doesn't carry on because the team's flat out or the programme's tight.
+It stops.

 Improvement versus prohibition